Is Lavender Oil Safe for Cats? Understanding The Risks

 The overwhelming majority of resources including The ASPCA, PetMD, Pet Poison Helpline, and many others claim that lavender essential oil is not safe for cats, and it can even be deadly.

-Is Lavender Essential Oil Safe for Cats?
+Lavender Essential Oil is Generally Unsafe for Cats

 Many pet owners have found benefits in using essential oils for their cat’s health.
 That said, essential oils formulated for use in humans are generally unsafe for cats.

+Lavender essential oil products made for humans should be kept away from cats.
 Smelling, ingesting, and even touching a lavender essential oil could be harmful to your cat.

 Even if the plant that the oil comes from is safe, that doesn't mean the essential oil is safe.
 Essential oil formulations typically come in extremely high concentrations, and overly-concentrated substances formulated for humans are often too much for our pets' internal systems to tolerate.

-Symptoms of Essential Oil Poisoning in Cats
+Symptoms of Lavender Essential Oil Poisoning in Cats

 As a pet parent, you know your cat best.
 In case you’ve used essential oils on or near your cat and they’re not feeling well, contact your veterinarian immediately.
 Exposure to concentrated essential oils can lead to essential oil poisoning.